ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 }
 ```

+### Data Brokers

+`IDataBroker` resides in the Core Domain - *Blazr.SPA.Core* - defining the interface the Core Domain Connectors use.
+The implementations all reside in the Data Domain - *Blazr.SPA.Data*.

 #### IDataBroker

 `IDataBroker` defines the base CRUDL methods DataServices must implement.
 Brokers are services defined in the Services container using the interface and consumed through the interface.
-Note `TRecord` in each method and it's constraints.  `SelectPagedRecordsAsync` uses a `RecordPagingData` object which we'll look at in article 5.
+Note `TRecord` and it's constraints is defined in each method, not a a class level.  `SelectPagedRecordsAsync` uses a `RecordPagingData` object which we'll look at in article 5.

 ```csharp
     public interface IDataBroker
     {
         public ValueTask<List<TRecord>> SelectAllRecordsAsync<TRecord>() where TRecord : class, IDbRecord<TRecord>, new();

         public ValueTask<List<TRecord>> SelectPagedRecordsAsync<TRecord>(RecordPagingData pagingData) where TRecord : class, IDbRecord<TRecord>, new();

         public ValueTask<TRecord> SelectRecordAsync<TRecord>(Guid id) where TRecord : class, IDbRecord<TRecord>, new();

         public ValueTask<int> SelectRecordListCountAsync<TRecord>() where TRecord : class, IDbRecord<TRecord>, new();

         public ValueTask<DbTaskResult> UpdateRecordAsync<TRecord>(TRecord record) where TRecord : class, IDbRecord<TRecord>, new();

         public ValueTask<DbTaskResult> InsertRecordAsync<TRecord>(TRecord record) where TRecord : class, IDbRecord<TRecord>, new();

         public ValueTask<DbTaskResult> DeleteRecordAsync<TRecord>(TRecord record) where TRecord : class, IDbRecord<TRecord>, new();
     }
 ```